 Providence understands the need for rapid response.
 Our rapid assessment procedure helps to ensure that, while the most life-threatening patients are seen first, all patients are seen as soon as possible.
 As a result, Providence Health's ER wait times are shorter than the state average.
 Our "pull to full" policy lets us bring you directly to a room if available, and bedside registration quickens your access to needed care.
 At Providence, you will be seen by a strong clinical staff with excellent 24/7 ancillary departments including labs and x-ray.

-- Chest pain, especially radiating to your arm or jaw or with sweating or vomiting
+- Chest pain radiating to the arm or jaw or with sweating or vomiting

 - Difficulty breathing